 Welcome!

 Hi everyone!
-I'm incoming PhD student at the Department of Computer Science of University of Toronto, where I'll be working with Professor Ashton Anderson.
-My research focus on generative models, human-AI alignment, and mechanistic interpretability.
-I am interested in developing AI systems that are effective and interpretable by human beings.
+I'm a first-year PhD student at the Department of Computer Science of University of Toronto, where I am working with Prof. Ashton Anderson.
+My research focus on the post training, safety, and mechanistic interpretability of Large Language Models and AI systems.
 In my daily life, I am deeply enthusiastic in the sports of Go, basketball, and tennis.
 Looking forward to connecting with you!

 Publications

-[ACL 2024] SPIN: Sparsifying and Integrating Internal Neurons in Large Language Models for Text Classification
+[ACL 2024 Findings] SPIN: Sparsifying and Integrating Internal Neurons in Large Language Models for Text Classification

-Difan Jiao, Yilun Liu, Zhenwei Tang, Daniel Matter, Jürgen Pfeffer, Ashton Anderson
+Difan Jiao, Yilun Liu*, Zhenwei Tang, Daniel Matter, JΓΌrgen Pfeffer, Ashton Anderson

 Among the many tasks that Large Language Models (LLMs) have revolutionized is text classification.
 Current text classification paradigms, however, rely solely on the output of the final layer in the LLM...
 Read more